preloader

 Teaching

-with Dr. Mark Brehob and Prof. Ronald Dreslinski @UMich
+with Prof. Mark Brehob and Prof. Ronald Dreslinski @UMich

 Teach out of order processor design topics including branch prediction, pipelines, prefetching, caches etc. Hold lab sessions and develop exam problems regarding OoO processor design.